Reflex finder

 A reflex finder is a viewfinder system with a mirror placed behind a lens.
 The light passing through the lens is reflected by the mirror to a focusing screen, usually ground glass.
 The image formed on this ground glass can be observed directly, giving a waist-level reflex finder, or through a redressing optical device (set of mirrors or prism) for eye-level viewing, giving an eye-level reflex finder.

-With a reflex finder, you can focus the image on the ground glass and frame your picture at the same time.
+With a reflex finder, a photographer may focus the image on the ground glass and frame the picture at the same time.
 It is common to find a device on the center of the ground glass to help precise focusing, for example a split-image or a microprism device.
 Today's reflex cameras usually incorporate autofocusing.